tjcchen/react-component-architecture/README.md

 - Keep It Simple Stupid
 - Most system work best if they are kept simple rather than make complicated

+## Prevent making unnecessary abstractions
+- Only create an abstraction when it makes sense
+1) Code reusability becomes problematic
+2) State management becomes difficult
+3) Performance suffers

+- Don't fixate on the DRY-princile

 ## Email
 tjcchen.engineer@gmail.com